Latska/h7/README.md

 lauri@latska:/srv/salt/squid$ cd sites/
 lauri@latska:/srv/salt/squid/sites$ sudoedit restricted_sites
 lauri@latska:/srv/salt/squid/sites$ cat restricted_sites
-.google.com
+http:google.com

+Add the following to the the squid.conf file:
+The first line is path to the .txt files with allowed IP-addresses.
+The second line is the path for the URLS that will be restricted from our IP-addresses The third line is is the actual rule for the config file.

+acl allowed_ips src "/etc/squid/allowed_ips.txt"
+acl restrictedsites dstdomain "/etc/squid/restricted_sites" http_access deny restricted_sites

-And also the following to the init.sls -file:
+And also added the following to the init.sls -file:

 /etc/squid/restricted_sites:
   file.managed:
     - source: salt://squid/sites/restricted_sites

+/etc/squid/allowed_ips.txt:
+  file.managed:
+    - source: salt://squid2/allowed_ips.txt

 And to try out the changes by salt state.apply command: